hashintel/hash/README.md

 The HASH Standard Library (or **stdlib**) is available by default within HASH's browser-based IDE, [hCore](https://hash.ai/platform/core).

-You can call HASH stdlib functions from within [behaviors](https://docs.hash.ai/core/behaviors) using `hash_stdlib.[function name]`.
-For instance, to get the distance between two agents, use `hash_stdlib.distanceBetween(agentA, agentB)`.
+You can call HASH stdlib functions from within [behaviors](https://docs.hash.ai/core/behaviors) using `hstd.[function name]`.
+For example, to get the distance between two agents in JavaScript, use `hstd.distanceBetween(agentA, agentB)`.

 ## Developing